koiti-yano/QRKalmanFilterR/tools/square_root_kalman_filter.knit.md

 ---

 ## Introduction

-In this note, I outline the algorithms for the Kalman filter and the square root Kalman filter using only QR decompositions.
+In this note, I outline the algorithms for the Kalman filter and the square root Kalman filter using only QR decompositions, which is proposed by Tracy (2022).
 The Kalman filter (Kalman (1960)) is a recursive algorithm that estimates the state vector of a linear Gaussian state space model.
-The square root Kalman filter using only QR decompositions is an alternative to the plain-vanilla Kalman filter, which is proposed by Tracy (2022).
+The square root Kalman filter using only QR decompositions is an alternative to the plain-vanilla Kalman filter.
 The square root Kalman filter is numerically more stable than the Kalman filter (See Anderson and Moore (1979)).

 ## The Kalman filter and the square root Kalman filter using only QR decompositions